 Music Education and Performance Program

 Sing Miami is a partnership project with the Adrienne Arsht Center for the Performing Arts of Miami-Dade County.
 It has two components: 1.
 Professional Development with leading music education facilitators for local teachers; and 2.
 Free Community Sing-Alongs with the ensembles of the MCC.
-Workshop facilitators and song leaders have included Nick Page, Master Song Leader; Dr. Doreen Rao, Elmer Iseler Chair in Conducting and Professor Emeritus, University of Toronto and Dr. Cristian Grases, Assistant Professor of Choral and Sacred Music at the University of Southern California Thornton School of Music; Phil Greco, Project-Based Learning Specialist; Sydney Guillaume, Composer; Jim Papoulis, Composer and Elizabeth Nunez, Associate Artistic Director, Young Peoples Chorus of New York City.
+Workshop facilitators and song leaders have included Nick Page, Master Song Leader; Dr. Doreen Rao, Elmer Iseler Chair in Conducting and Professor Emeritus, University of Toronto; Dr. Cristian Grases, Assistant Professor of Choral and Sacred Music at the University of Southern California Thornton School of Music; Phil Greco, Project-Based Learning Specialist; Sydney Guillaume, Composer; Jim Papoulis, Composer and Elizabeth Nunez, Associate Artistic Director, Young Peoples Chorus of New York City.

 New Works for Children's Voices

 New Works for Children's Voices is the MCC Commissioning project of composers from around the world.
 Classical Movements, Inc., sponsored the MCC commission for 2015 of Composer, Jim Papoulis (NY).
 Mr. Papoulis is the co-founder of the Foundation for Small Voices.
 His work The Sounds of A New Generation explored questions and statements important to the youth of today.
 Other composers who have written for the MCC include Nestor Torres (FL), David Brunner (FL) and Sydney Guillaume (CA).
-To date MCC has commissioned and given the world premier performance for more than 43 works in varying styles, languages (Haitian-Creole, Spanish, English, Latin) and varying forces (i.e. a cappella, piano and works for chorus and orchestra).
+To date MCC has commissioned and given the world premier performance for more than 47 works in varying styles, languages (Haitian-Creole, Spanish, English, Latin) and varying forces (i.e. a cappella, piano and works for chorus and orchestra).
 Many of the works commissioned by the MCC have been published and sung by choirs around the globe.